Design and write your proposal

 When writing a proposal for research with human subjects, such ethical aspects should be considered as: what is your target group, how vulnerable are the respondents and which measures will be taken to protect them?
 How will they be approached and informed?
 What is the burden for the participants?
 Discuss your ethics design with your colleagues.
 Ethics is related to data management, privacy and handling personal data, so we recommend reading the information on those topics as well.

-It is advised to have your proposal for research with human subjects reviewed by the Science-Geo Ethics Review Board (ETC).
+It is advised to have your proposal for research with human subjects reviewed by the Science-Geo Ethics Review Board (ERB).
 Researchers that have done so, say that it improved their research and that they feel that it improves their chance for publication.
 When is the best time to do this?
 Most people have their proposal reviewed after it has been granted by the funder.
 In the Design phase however, we advise you to browse through the application form, to learn about relevant issues.
+You can also contact the ERB for advice about ethics issues when designing your research project.

 Ethics issues may also occur if you do not work with human subjects.
 For example, are you planning to import materials from non-EU countries to the EU?
 Does your research involve lower-middle income countries?
-More examples about ethics issues not related to working with human subjects can be found at the EU website on how to complete your ethics self-assessment.
+You can find more examples about ethics issues not related to working with human subjects via the Utrecht University website on ethics (assessment).
 Please contact the Research Support Office if your project raises ethical issues.

 Text continues below image.